-Oil paintings are often created on a variety of surfaces known as supports.
-Materials such as canvas, panels, paper, wood, metal, and various others can be used.
+Oil paintings are created on a variety of surfaces known as “supports.”
+They are called supports because the material used to create the canvas surface supports the medium used to paint the image.
+Oil painting surfaces are made from materials such as canvas, panels, paper, wood, metal, and various others can be used.

 Below are some interesting bullet points about the more common types of oil painting surfaces.